Table of Contents

 - Sprinkle fine powder of bark on wound.

-- The fruits of tree are crushed and given to cattle in dose of 250 grams for improving chances of pregnancy.
+- The fruits of the tree are crushed and given to cattle in a dose of 250 grams for improving chances of pregnancy.

 - The bark decoction is given to animal for expulsion of placenta after child birth.